 files will create a two-line shell prompt, command line aliases for the ls

-(list files) command, and set up come command history options.
+(list files) command, and set up some command history options.

 Here is the .profile file: